nico-maire/nico-maire/README.md

 <h3>Computer Science Student | Developer & AI/Cybersecurity Enthusiast</h3>

 <p align="center">
-  I'm a Computer Science student at UC3M (soon at Università di Bologna!) with a passion for building my own projects and exploring new fields.
+  I'm a Computer Science student at UC3M and Università di Bologna (exhange program) with a passion for building my own projects and exploring new fields.
   <br/>
-  I believe in creating my own tools and turning ideas into reality, following the motto:
+  I believe in creating my own tools and turning ideas into reality, following the belief:
 </p>
 <blockquote align="center">
-  <i>"No sueñes con proyectos.
-Commitea y hazlos correr."</i>
+<i>"Your idea.
+Your code.
+Your reality"</i>
 </blockquote>

 <div align="center" style="margin: 20px 0;">